 Braces can be a godsend for children with crowding and alignment issues that often cause pain or embarrassment.
 But, how do you know if your child really needs orthodontic treatment?
-The following guide can help you make an informed decision about whether your child will benefit from traditional braces or Invisalign aligners.
+The following guide will tell you all about braces to help you make an informed decision about whether your child will benefit from traditional orthodontics or Invisalign aligners.

 How to Tell if a Child Needs Braces